Lectures on LHC Physics: Higgs physics

-One question for the LHC is: once we see a Higgs boson at the LHC, how do we test its quantum numbers?
-One such quantum number is its spin.
-A spin-one Higgs boson would not couple to two photons, so we only need to look at angular distributions for example in weak boson fusion to distinguish spin zero from spin two.
+As far as the spin of the new particle is concerned, the spin-one case is easily closed: following the Landau--Yang theorem a spin-one Higgs boson would not couple to two photons, so in the photon decay channel we only need to look at angular distributions for example in weak boson fusion to distinguish spin zero from spin two.

-Once we know that we are talking about a scalar field we still need to measure its CP properties.
-The fundamental CP-even Standard-Model Higgs bosons couples to the $W$ and $Z$ bosons proportional to $g^{\mu\nu}$.
-For general \underline{CP-even} and \underline{CP-odd} Higgs bosons there are two more gauge invariant ways to couple to $W$ bosons, which altogether give us the three coupling tensor structures
+Once we know that we are talking about a scalar field there are a few options, linked to the CP properties of the new particle.
+The part of the Higgs Lagrangian we are most interested in is the coupling to the massive gauge bosons.
+In the Standard Model, the fundamental CP-even Higgs boson couples to the $W$ and $Z$ bosons proportional to $g^{\mu\nu}$.
+For general \underline{CP-even} and \underline{CP-odd} Higgs bosons there are two more ways to couple to $W$ bosons using gauge invariant dimension-6 operators.
+If inside the dimension-6 operators we replace $(\phi^\dagger \phi)$ by the linear Higgs terms we are interested in, we arrive at the dimension-5 Lagrangian

+In this notation $H$ is the scalar Higgs boson, while $A$ is a pseudo-scalar.
+The coupling to $Z$ bosons is completely analogous to the $W$ case, where $W^{\mu\nu}$ indicates the field strength tensor and $\widetilde V^{\mu\nu}$ its dual.
+This set of gauge--invariant terms in the Lagrangian can be translated into Feynman rules for the Higgs coupling to massive gauge bosons.
+Their tensor structures are

 These are the only gauge invariant dimension-5 couplings of two gauge bosons to a (pseudo-) scalar field.
-The second one appears in the effective one-loop gluon-gluon-Higgs coupling in Eqs.(\ref{eq:higgs_eff1},\ref{eq:higgs_eff2}).
-This second tensor is not orthogonal to $g^{\mu\nu}$, but we can replace it with any linear combination with $g^{\mu\nu}$.
-On the other hand, these two coupling structures nicely correspond to the gauge-invariant forms $W^{\mu\nu}W_{\mu\nu}$ and $W^{\mu\nu}\widetilde{W}_{\mu\nu}$ in the electroweak Lagrangian, so we leave them like this.
+The second one appears in the effective one-loop gluon--gluon--Higgs coupling in Eqs.\eqref{eq:higgs_eff1} and~\eqref{eq:higgs_eff2}.
+This second tensor is not orthogonal to $g^{\mu\nu}$, but we can replace it with The any linear combination with $g^{\mu\nu}$.
+However, if we trust our description in terms of a Lagrangian we obviously prefer the gauge--invariant basis choice.

-Going back to the transverse momentum spectra for the tagging jets shown in Eq.(\ref{eq:higgs_ptj}) we already know one way of telling apart these couplings: by construction, the dimension-3 $WWH$ coupling proportional to $g^{\mu \nu}$ comes out of the Higgs potential as a side product of the $W$ mass term, \ie it couples the longitudinal Goldstone modes in the $W$ boson to the Higgs.
-In contrast, the CP-even dimension-6 operator is proportional to the transverse tensor , which means it couples the transverse $W$ polarizations to the Higgs and therefore produces a harder $p_T$ spectrum of the tagging jets.

-A very useful observable is the \underline{azimuthal angle} between the two tagging jets in weak boson fusion, \ie the angle separating the two jets in the transverse plane.
-For the three gauge-invariant coupling structures shown in Eq.(\ref{eq:higgs_coup}) we find three distinctly different normalized distributions of the azimuthal angle $\Delta \phi$, shown in Figure~\ref{fig:higgs_cp}.